at-tawlib/eduford/README.md

 **Add Campus Section**

 - Add contents and image
-- Add red layer on campus-col and show layer on hover
+- Add red layer on campus-col, hide and show layer on hover
 - Add effects to move text of campus-col to middle if hovered
+- Animate title, hide title visible on hover

+**Add Facilities Section**